Comedian Jo Koy to host Golden Globe Awards - KTVZ

 The decision was announced on the Globes website on Thursday morning.

-Koy is a standup comedian who in the past was a panelist on “Chelsea Lately” and has also had comedy specials that aired on Comedy Central and Netflix.
+Koy is a standup comedian and actor who in the past was a panelist on “Chelsea Lately” and has also had comedy specials that aired on Comedy Central and Netflix.

 “We are thrilled to have Jo host the 81st Annual Golden Globe Awards and bring his infectious energy and relatable humor to kick off Hollywood’s award season,” said Helen Hoehne, Golden Globes president.
 “We can’t wait to see what he has in store for the stars in the room and a global audience.”